Conservatorium High School: Music program and concerts

 Conservatorium High School students take part in a full program of individual, small ensemble, orchestral and choral music training and performance, as well as tuition in composition, music history, and music theory.

-Students receive tuition on their chosen instruments mostly from teachers from the Sydney Conservatorium, a faculty of the University of Sydney.
+Students receive tuition on their chosen instruments, mostly from teachers from the Sydney Conservatorium, a faculty of the University of Sydney.
 The standard semester requirement for all students is 16 one-to-one weekly lessons of one hour's duration on their major instrument, and 16 one-to-one weekly lessons of half-an-hour's duration on their minor instrument.

 Students in Years 8–12 take part in either Junior or Senior Small Ensembles each week.
-Students in years 11 and 12 participate performance workshop classes for one hour every week.
-Included are classes on all aspects of performance including such related topics as meditation, remedial posture work, and performance anxiety.
+Students in years 11 and 12 participate performance workshop classes for one hour per week.
+Included are classes on all aspects of performance, including such related topics as meditation, remedial posture work, and performance anxiety.

 Every year the school holds a regular program of public concerts, often attracting world-renowned musicians to perform with the students.
 The school presents three major choral/orchestral concerts each year.
 Term 2 showcases the annual concert and term 3 is the valedictory concert and farewell to Year 12.
 The winner of the School's annual concerto competition also performs with the orchestra on this occasion.
 At annual house concerts, held at the very end of Term 4, the houses compete for a trophy in one of the school's most esteemed musical events.
 Students are responsible for sourcing the music and obtaining permission to perform it.
 The criteria against which the performances are judged by professional guest adjudicators.

 The School appointed Carolyn Watson as conductor-in-residence in 2011.
 Recent repertoire performed under Watson includes Mussorgsky/Ravel Pictures at an Exhibition in a performance involving every student at the school, the first all-Australian program featuring works by composers Vine, Sculthorpe, Stanhope, Hindson and John Peterson; and Mozart's Requiem performed to capacity audiences.
-In addition to orchestral concerts, there are chamber music concerts, soloist concerts, large and small ensemble concerts and assembly performances.
+In addition to orchestral concerts, there are chamber music concerts, soloist concerts, large- and small-ensemble concerts, and assembly performances.